january3/vtree2/README.md

 - write a manual in the main vignette \[——-\| \] 90% complete
 - allow adjusting grob layouts in grob nodes
-- check the graphic summary example. if dir is tb, it looks ok (fonts maybe slightly too large).
-But turn it around and the fonts on the grob nodes are unreadable.
-Why?
 - the nodes of the diagrammer are adjusted to the size of the labels.
 We could do that, actually.
 I think it doesn’t look so good, but OK.
 - vtree constructors take only character or factor variables: ~~build in